boytchev/mannequin.js/README.md

 # mannequin.js
- A simple model of human figure
+ A simple model of articulated human figure